aminerachyd/website/docs/Docs/externaldns_externalname_ingress.md

 ## Port problems on a single server

-Let's say I have two services running on `server.homelab`:
+Let's say I have two services running on `server.homelab` (which is outside the Kubernetes cluster):
 - `app1` exposed on port 8080 -> should be accessible via `server.homelab:8080`, I want to reach it via `app1.global.homelab`
 - `app2` exposed on port 9090 -> should be accessible via `server.homelab:9090`, I want to reach it via `app2.global.homelab`

-The two corresponding `ExternalName` services would be:
+The two corresponding `ExternalName` services would look like:

 ```yaml
 apiVersion: v1